sustainable-fsa/fsa-counties-dd17/README.md

 2. Open the `.gdb` in a GIS software environment such as [QGIS](https://qgis.org) or [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview).
 3. Use the layer properties to explore attributes and spatial coverage.

+## 👏 Acknowledgment

+This work is part of the [*Enhancing Climate-smart Disaster Relief in FSA Programs: Non-stationarity at the Intersection of Normal Grazing Periods and US Drought Assessment*](https://www.ars.usda.gov/research/project/?accnNo=444612) project.
+It is supported by US Department of Agriculture Office of the Chief Economist (OCE), Office of Energy and Environmental Policy (OEEP) funds passed through to Research, Education, and Economics mission area.
+We also acknowledge and appreciate the assistance of the USDA Climate Hubs in securing these data.

 ## ✉️ Contact

 Please contact Kyle Bocinsky ([kyle.bocinsky@umontana.edu](mailto:kyle.bocinsky@umontana.edu)) with any questions.